-Learn more about database maintenance tasks and archives.
+Learn more about database maintenance tasks, archives, and database update conditions.

 Safetica Management Console offers several options for database management, which will help you ensure that the database remains in a good shape and fully functional.

 The Safetica database can be managed in Safetica Management Console > Database management.
 You will find 3 sections here: Tasks, Archives, and Maintenance.

 In this article you will find more about:

 - Viewing info about database usage and using maintenance scripts

 - Possible issues during archiving

 - Database conditions for Safetica update

 Archiving tasks are used for backing up data from the production database into separate archives, which can later be connected to Safetica Management Console and browsed within its interface.
 The backup task can be used individually or in combination with the delete task to free up used space.